adamsilver/fdpb/03-Book-A-Flight.md

 #### What about the future?

-Jeremy Keith often talks about the web being a *continuum*.
-This means the web is constantly changing.
-New browsers come out all the time, all of them have different features and capabilities.
-At any particular moment in time, we need to think about what level of support or optimisation makes sense for a given feature.
+Jeremy Keith often talks about the web being a *continuum*[^10].
+What he's means is, web is constantly changing.
+New browsers are relaeased frequently.
+All of them have varying features and capabilities.
+At any particular moment in time, we need to think about what level of support (or optimisation) makes sense for a given feature.

 As we said earlier, desktop browser support for the native input is lacking.
-And as choosing a date is so integral to the flow, we've decided to plug the gap.
-At least for now.
-In future, things may change, and support is likely to improve drastically at which point we can change tacts.
+And as choosing a date is so integral to the flow, we've decided to plug the gap (for now, at least.)
+In future, things might change&mdash;support is likely to improve.
+At which point we can change tacts.

 We may choose not to support the rapidly diminishing number of users that would otherwise experience the degraded text box.
-Pracitically speaking this means removing all of the Javascript, giving users a faster experience and ourselves less to maintain.
+Practically speaking this means removing the Javascript, giving users a faster experience and ourselves less to maintain.

 #### Date picker component